MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/03-ToolsNeeded.md

 * A **microSD card**.
 Please note that this is dependent on the device you are using.
 Some devices require a microSD card, while others have onboard storage.
 Learn more about existing [supported storage](../learn-about-hardware/HardwareCompatList.md#other-hardware-peripherals) options.

 ## Software
+Here's the software you'll need to create custom OEM images using the Windows 10 IoT Core ADK Add-Ons:

 **Install the following tools on your Technician PC:**

 1. [Windows Assessment and Deployment Kit (Windows ADK)](https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install#winADK) including at least the features shown below.
 You'll use these tools to create images and provisioning packages.